 The Research Methods Course is a 15 credit, interactive blended learning course which provides students with an introduction to key material required for the design, execution and interpretation of medical, scientific and clinically-related research and the production of a high quality dissertation.

-The unit will run online over one semester.
+The unit will run online over one semester and aims to augment in-person seminars with high quality online self-study materials.
 There will be online material opened on each topic at specific timetabled slots throughout the semester and face-to-face consolidation sessions.